Offering an Addiction Treatment Solution Like No Other

 For ongoing treatment, patients should attend intermittent one-on-one therapy sessions, where they will be able to address current life stressors which may cause a relapse.

-Therapists can offer much-needed guidance on how to handle stress and adverse circumstances positively.
+Therapists at drug and alcohol rehab programs can offer much-needed guidance on how to handle stress and adverse circumstances positively.

 Why is treatment necessary for substance abuse?